 Google Maps, too, supports voice search on mobile devices.

 Similarly, YouTube has also jumped on to the voice search bandwagon.

-Digital Personal Analyst – What to expect in next few years?
+Digital Personal Analyst – What to expect in the next few years?

 Google is working on conversational shopping.
 It’s not hard to imagine how this could lend itself to making instant purchases, asking voice search to “Order me a large pepperoni and mushroom pizza from Pizza Hut” or “Show me blue jeans / Show me size 12 / Order a pair from American Eagle.”